Application Deadline: April 28, 2021

 The Department of Anthropology at the University of Pennsylvania has a long and noteworthy history.
 In the late 19th century, the Department emerged as one of the earliest examples of an academic program dedicated to the comprehensive and professional scholarship of what it means to be human.
-It grew in the 1950s and 60s, establishing its reputation as a premiere hub of anthropological scholarship.
+It grew during the 1950s and 60s, establishing its reputation as a premiere hub of anthropological scholarship.
 The Department's present approach is dedicated to exploring humanity through archaeological, linguistic, biological, cultural, and a variety of other perspectives.
-We acknowledge that where we are today has been shaped by an exceptional lineage of anthropological scholars (see here for more information).
+We acknowledge that where we are today has been shaped by an exceptional lineage of anthropological scholars.
+Click here for more information.

 - Researching the history of the Department through archival sources, etc.